|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-While it is not really a Manhattan in the traditional sense, the Mile High Manhattan is a loose interpretation of the classic whiskey cocktail.
-Though there is no vermouth and resembles its namesake in whiskey alone, it is just as alluring.
+While it is not really a Manhattan in the traditional sense, the Mile High Manhattan is a loose interpretation of the classic whiskey cocktail made with Maker's Mark.
+Though there is no vermouth and the recipe resembles its namesake in whiskey alone, it is just as alluring.

-The recipe is simple and elegant; in it, we add vanilla and orange to a premium bourbon, then finish it off with a hint of anise.
+The recipe is simple and elegant.
+The bourbon is accented with the sweet flavors of vanilla and orange.
+It's then finished off with a hint of anise.
 The result is a dynamic drink that has a slight herbal spice to contrast the sweetness.

-The trick to this trick is to be very delicate with the anise liqueur.
-Just a few drops will do because it is meant to accent the drink much in the way we typically use bitters.
+The trick to this cocktail is to be very gentle with the anise liqueur.
+Just a few drops will do because it is meant to accentuate the drink much in the way bitters are typically used.
 It is easy to add too much anise, so take it slow.

 - There are many choices for anise liqueurs.
-One could use absinthe or any of its substitutes and Pernod and Herbsaint are both excellent options.
-There is also Sambuca and that would create a lighter anise that many drinkers may prefer.
+You could use absinthe or any of its substitutes.
+Pernod and Herbsaint are both excellent options, as are anisette, ouzo, pastis, and sambuca.

 - The vanilla liqueur has many options as well.
-Galliano Vanilla and Bols Vanilla are both good and there are a few brands that make vanilla schnapps.
+Bols Vanilla is a great choice and there are a few brands that make vanilla schnapps.
+For a light herbal twist, there's Galliano.
+Though anise is also a dominant flavor of the L'Autentico formula (the most popular bottle), the brand does make a vanilla liqueur as well.
 If you want to add a little more citrus to the drink, try Tuaca.